poojithanadendla/docker-flask-on-ec2/README.md

 - **Docker** to run the web app container

 ## App Details
-The app is a simple Python Flask application that shows:
+The app is a simple Python Flask application that shows